 Belize is a truly fascinating little piece of paradise with more than one thing on offer to suit any possible taste.
 You have the lush jungles, gorgeous waterfalls within the mountains and more than enough islands to ensure that you will have the perfect vacation within the tropics.
 While there are hundreds of activities and venues you can explore in Belize, this particular article is concerned with highlighting the seven best islands that anyone coming to Belize this summer should at least consider visiting.
 But first, a brief heads up regarding terminology; throughout this article, you will see the term “caye” being used; “caye” or “cay” is the way that the locals spell the word key.
-Pronounced like key, cayes are small sandy islands with little elevation that is built atop a coral foundation.
+Pronounced like a key, cayes are small sandy islands with a little elevation that is built atop a coral foundation.

-This is Belize’s largest, busiest island and overflowing with posh hotels, gourmet restaurants, beach bars and entertainment venues.
-You can easily get to it by a ferry, like with San Pedro Belize Express, or local flight from Belize City with Maya Island Air and it resides just one mile away from the Belize Barrier Reef, the world’s second largest barrier reef.
+This is Belize’s largest, busiest island and overflowing with posh hotels, gourmet restaurants, beach bars, and entertainment venues.
+You can easily get to it by ferry, like with San Pedro Belize Express, or local flight from Belize City with Maya Island Air and it resides just one mile away from the Belize Barrier Reef, the world’s second-largest barrier reef.
 You can also easily get to the Blue Hole and Hol Chan Marine Reserve and Lighthouse Reef.
-San Pedro, the main town in the island is found along the east coast and was used for a song by Madonna.
+San Pedro, the main town on the island is found along the east coast and was used for a song by Madonna.
 If you love to party, you will never be left wanting here.
 All of these offerings make Ambergris Caye one of the most popular destinations in Belize, but there is certainly a slice of paradise for everyone.

 Where to stay: Ambergris Hotels here